NREL/OpenStudio-fault-measure-gem/fault_measures/README.md

 of the Measures, please check the documentation inside *measure.rb* and *measure.xml* in the folders.

+### OpenStudio Measures

+* **DuctFouling**: Model fouling in air duct filters and heat exchangers
+* **EconomizerDamperStuckFaultScheduled**: Model stuck damper in economizers according to Barsarkar et al. 2011
+* **ExtendEveningThermostatSetpointWeek**: Model how extended thermostat set point schedule for occupied hours beyond evening closing hours affect building performance.
+* **ExtendMorningThermostatSetpointWeek**: Model how extended thermostat set point schedule for occupied hours beyond morning opening hours affect building performance.
+* **NoOvernightSetbackWeek**: Model the use of thermostat set point schedule in occupied hours in all unoccupied hours
+* **NoReset**: Model the incorrect use of thermostat set point schedule on the previous day.
+This may become severe when a weekend schedule is used on a weekday.
+* **PlantLoopTempSensorBiasOS**: Model the bias of temperature sensor on water circuit loop
+* **ReduceSpaceInfiltrationByPercentage**: Provided by [BCL (Building Component Library)](https://bcl.nrel.gov/ "Building Component Library").
+Use negative inputs to model excessive air leakage around building envelope.
+* **ThermostatBias**: Model thermostat bias fault

+### EnergyPlus Measures

 * **AirLoopSupplyTempSensorBias**: Model supply air temperature sensor bias, if it exists.
-* **AirTerminalSupplyDownstreamLeakToReturn**:
+* **AirTerminalSupplyDownstreamLeakToReturn**: Add the EnergyPlus Duct Leakage model to the building model.
+Only applicable to models having a plenum model.
 * **ChillerCondenserFouling**: Model condenser fouling in water-cooled chiller
 * **ChillerExcessOil**: Model excessive oil impact to water-cooled chiller
 * **ChillerNonCondensable**: Model the impact of non-condensable to water-cooled chiller
 * **ChillerOvercharge**: Model the impact of too much refrigerant in a water-cooled chiller
 * **CoolingThermostatSetpointOccRedByOutdoorTemp**: Model the manual reduction of cooling thermostat set point due to high ambient temperature
-* **DuctFouling**: Model fouling in air duct filters and heat exchangers
-* **EconomizerDamperStuckFaultScheduled**: Model stuck damper in economizers according to Barsarkar et al. 2009
 * **EconomizerOutdoorRHSensorBiasFault**: Model bias of economizer outdoor relative humidity sensor.
 Only work when the economizer control depends on air enthalpy values.
 * **EconomizerOutdoorTempSensorBiasFault**: Add EnergyPlus model FaultModel:TemperatureSensorOffset:OutdoorAir to the OpenStudio model.
 * **EconomizerPotentialMixedTempSensorBiasFault**: Model bias of economizer mixed air temperature sensor, if it exists.
 * **EconomizerReturnRHSensorBiasFault**: Model bias of economizer return relative humidity sensor.
 Only work when the economizer control depends on air enthalpy values.
 * **EconomizerReturnTempSensorBiasFault**: Add EnergyPlus model FaultModel:TemperatureSensorOffset:ReturnAir to the OpenStudio model.
-* **ExtendEveningThermostatSetpointWeek**: Model how extended thermostat set point schedule for occupied hours beyond evening closing hours affect building performance.
-* **ExtendMorningThermostatSetpointWeek**: Model how extended thermostat set point schedule for occupied hours beyond morning opening hours affect building performance.
 * **FanMotorEfficiencyFault**: Model fan motor efficiency degradation in air ducts
 * **HeatingThermostatSetpointOccRedByOutdoorTemp**: Model the manual increase of heating thermostat set point due to low ambient temperature
-* **NoOvernightSetbackWeek**: Model the use of thermostat set point schedule in occupied hours in all unoccupied hours
-* **NoReset**: Model the incorrect use of thermostat set point schedule on the previous day.
-This may become severe when a weekend schedule is used on a weekday.
-* **PlantLoopTempSensorBiasOS**: Model the bias of temperature sensor on water circuit loop
-* **ReduceSpaceInfiltrationByPercentage**: Provided by [BCL (Building Component Library)](https://bcl.nrel.gov/ "Building Component Library").
-Use negative inputs to model excessive air leakage around building envelope.
 * **RTUCAWithSHRChange**: Model condenser fouling of packaged air conditioners
 * **RTUCondenserFanMotorEfficiencyFault**: Model condenser fan motor efficiency degradation of packaged air conditioners
 * **RTULLWithSHRChange**: Model liquid line restriction of packaged air conditioners